 How to know if my cat is enjoying my tickle?

 Cats really have an attitude of being hot or cold.
 They can be so friendly and clingy, then just a moment it changed that as if your existence is not important.
-Sorry for the description, my cat is as crazy as me maybe and it always does this to me.
+Sorry, for the description, my cat is as crazy as me maybe and it always does this to me.

 We wouldn’t like our little feline to get crazy and ignore us by annoying them.
 Here are some signs that they’re enjoying your tickle:

-- Your cat moves its tail back and forth.
+• Your cat moves its tail back and forth.

-- Seemed relaxed by squinting or closing their eyes.
+• Seemed relaxed by squinting or closing their eyes.

-- Nudge or reach your hand when you stop petting them.
+• Nudge or reach your hand when you stop petting them.

 How to know if my cat is annoyed by my tickle?

-- It lowers down its ears.
+• It lowers down its ears.

-- Sometimes, they stopped you through their paws.
+• Sometimes, they stopped you through their paws.

-- The most promising of all is when they walk out from you.
+• The most promising of all is when they walk out from you.
 Who can relate?

-Our cats may not have the same tickle as ours, but it’s nice to know that they get tickles too.
+Our cats may not have the same tickles as ours, but it’s nice to know that they get tickles too.
 If you’re asking if cats laugh, maybe, no one knows if they do.
 Maybe they’re just laughing in silence or inside their heads.

 Tickling our cat is something unavoidable.
 Moreover, who can resist that cute fluffy baby?
 The sweet stares and playfulness trigger us.
 Consequently, cat owners tickle them to express more of our love for them.
 What’s your cat’s favorite tickling spot?
-Also, could you share to us how your cat expresses its joy when tickled?
+Also, could you share with us how your cat expresses its joy when tickled?